 Trade receivables - trade notes and accounts receivable, railway fares receivable and accounts receivable - are exposed to credit risk in relation to customers.
-Marketable securities and investment in securities, which principally consist of shares in the companies with which the Group has business relationships, are exposed to market risk.
+Marketable securities and investments in securities, which principally consist of shares in the companies with which the Group has business relationships, are exposed to market risk.

 Substantially all of trade payables - trade notes and accounts payable, accounts payable, railway deposits received and deposits - have payment due dates within one year.
 Trade payables in foreign currencies are exposed to foreign currency risk.
 With regard to trade payables in foreign currencies related to overseas travel business, the Group uses exchange contracts to hedge risk, in principle.
 Bonds and loans are funds raised principally to repay its existing indebtedness and make capital investments, which will be redeemed in 39 years maximum after the settlement date of the fiscal year.
 Certain bonds and loans with floating rates are exposed to interest volatility risk.
-Long-term payables for the acquisition of railway properties and long-term payables comprise principally of liabilities for consideration for the Shinkansen railway facilities transferred from Shinkansen Holding Corporation pursuant to the Act Related to the Transfer of the Shinkansen Railway Facilities (1991 Act No. 45), payable in semiannual installments calculated using the equal payment method, whereby principal and interest are paid in equal amounts semiannually, in 35 years maximum after the settlement date of the fiscal year.
-Some of such long-term payables with floating rates are exposed to interest volatility risk.
+Long-term payables for the acquisition of railway properties are liabilities for consideration for the Shinkansen railway facilities transferred from Shinkansen Holding Corporation pursuant to the Act Related to the Transfer of the Shinkansen Railway Facilities (1991 Act No. 45), payable in semiannual installments calculated using the equal payment method, whereby principal and interest are paid in equal amounts semiannually, in 33 years maximum after the settlement date of the fiscal year.